jameshughes89/cs101/site/assignments/zombies/zombies.rst

 Some Hints
 ==========

-* Work on one method at a time
+* Work on one function at a time
-* Get each method working perfectly before you go on to the next one
+* Get each function working perfectly before you go on to the next one
-* Test each method as you write it
+* Test each function as you write it
-    * This is a really nice thing about programming; you can call your methods and see what result gets returned
+    * This is a really nice thing about programming; you can call your function and see what result gets returned
-    * Mentally test before you even write --- what does this method do?
+    * Mentally test before you even write --- what does this function do?
 What problem is it solving?

 * If you need help, ask
     * Drop by office hours